devopsdays/devopsdays-web/content/events/2024-singapore/sponsor-info.md

 ## <a name='code-of-conduct'></a>Code of Conduct

 Respect and empathy are core DevOps values.
-All sponsors and attendees are required to abide by the [Code of Conduct][1] listed on our website.
-If at any time a member of the organizing committee finds that any attendee (associated with a sponsor or not) has violated the Code of Conduct, the organizing committee has the sole discretion to take any appropriate action up to and including asking that attendee to leave without a refund.
+All sponsors and attendees are required to abide by the [Code of Conduct](https://devopsdays.org/events/2024-singapore/conduct) listed on our website.
+If at any time a member of the organizing committee finds that any attendee (associated with a sponsor or not) has violated the __Code of Conduct__, the organizing committee has the sole discretion to take any appropriate action up to and including asking that attendee to leave without a refund.

-Please ensure all marketing materials and swag are appropriate and in line with our [Code of Conduct][1] Sponsors with handouts, prizes, or other swag that organizers find in violation of our Code of Conduct will be asked to remove those items immediately.
+Please ensure all marketing materials and swag are appropriate and in line with our __Code of Conduct__ Sponsors with handouts, prizes, or other swag that organizers find in violation of our Code of Conduct will be asked to remove those items immediately.

 ## <a name='social-media'></a>Social Media